annickboel/skills/VUE/VUE-Part5.md

 > 2. Use VueX to create and manage a centralized state.
 > 3. Understand the notion of smart and dumb components.
 > 4. Call an API with axios
+> 5. Understand the VueX notions of mutations and actions
+> 6. Subsribe to changes in the centralized store

 ## Step 1: Create a centralized state manager with VueX
 >  VueX will be used to create a centralized store where the global state of the application will be managed